-Casual popular eateries include Chelsea Market, Grey Dog and Westville, while for Michelin-starred fare, Mario Batali and Joseph and Lidia Bastianich's Del Posto or the Maritime Hotel's La Sirena remain popular.
+Casual popular eateries include Chelsea Market, Grey Dog and Westville, while Pastis and RH Rooftop make for more formal fare and are great for late afternoon drinks.
 Beneath the Maritime Hotel the hot spot Tao Downtown, serves fine pan-Asian cuisine within a club atmosphere, catering to celebrities and high-end clientle.

-In recent years the southern end of Chelsea has emulated its freshly-polished neighbor, the Meatpacking District, with shoppers heading to Barney's Downtown and upscale boutiques such as Comme des Garçons.
+In recent years the southern end of Chelsea has emulated its freshly-polished neighbor, the Meatpacking District, with shoppers heading to upscale boutiques such as Comme des Garçons.
 In its west, affluent art collectors flock to the area's nearly 200 commercial art galleries.